Theocode12/printf/README.md

 A project on the function printf.
-Done by Maduagwu Valentine and Nwankwo Stephen.